Androgen backdoor pathway: History

 The backdoor pathway to DHT biosynthesis was discovered in early 2000s in the marsupials and later confirmed in humans.
-That's why the backdoor pathway of DHT biosynthesis from 17OHP can be called a marsupial pathway.
+That is why the backdoor pathway of DHT biosynthesis from 17OHP can be called a marsupial pathway.
 This pathway is also present in other mammals, such as rats, and are studied in the other mammals as a way to better understand these pathways in humans.

 Marsupials, and in particular, tammar wallabies (Notamacropus eugenii) are especially useful for studying the processes of sexual differentiation and development in the context of androgen biosynthesis, because sexual differentiation in these species occurs only after birth, with testes beginning to form two days after birth and ovaries only on the eighth day after birth.
 This feature of post-natal early sexual differentiation allows scholars to study the influence of hormones on the body from the very beginning of the process of sexual differentiation, as well as the pathways of biosynthesis of these hormones.
 Tammar wallabies are particularly interesting due to the fact that all these hormones, pathways, and the ways in which hormones affect body features and growth of different organs can be studied when the organism is already born, unlike in other mammals such as rats, where sexual differentiation in a fetus occurs inside the placenta before birth.

 The discovery of the backdoor pathway to DHT biosynthesis in tammar wallaby pouch young prompted research into identifying and characterizing similar pathways in humans, leading to a better understanding of the regulation, metabolism, and therapeutic targeting of androgen biosynthesis in human health and diseases related to excessive or insufficient androgen biosynthesis when the classical androgen pathway could not fully explain the observed conditions in patients.
 Over the following two decades, several other distinct pathways have been discovered: the pathways that lead to the synthesis of 11-oxygenated androgens.

 Below is a brief selection of key events in the history of androgen backdoor pathway research: